Nihaloz/Adidas-shoes/README.md

 # Adidas-shoes
-I created a site using HTML and CSS,from a sample site.
+I created a site using HTML5 and CSS3,from a sample site.

 <h2>Screen Gif</h2>